-AIC-7895 consolidates the functions of two SCSI chips, eliminating the need for a PCI bridge.
-Reducing PCI bus loading enables system capabilities to be expanded with additional PCI devices.
+The AIC-7895 consolidates the functions of two SCSI chips, eliminating the need of a PCI bridge.
+Reducing PCI bus loading allows you to expand your system capabilities with additional PCI devices.

-The AIC-7895 functions with Adaptec RAIDport II (ARO-1130SA/1130CA) to deliver RAID functionality.
+The AIC-7895 functions with Adaptec RAIDport II (ARO-1130xA) to deliver RAID functionality.
+For information on installing onboard SCSI under Windows NT, refer to page 3-7 in the FAQ section of this manual.

-1-10 AIC -7890 Ultra II SCSI
+1-10 AIC-7890 Ultra II SCSI

-Note: If you are using a low voltage differential Hard Drive, it is recommended you use LVD/SE Ultra II SCSI cable.
-LVD/SE cable offers increased length, and can accommodate more devices.
+Note: If you are using a low voltage differential hard drive, it is recommended that you use an LVD/SE Ultra II SCSI cable.
+LVD/SE cables offer increased length and can accommodate more devices.

-SUPER P6DGU/P6SGU has an on-board SCSI controller which is 100% compatible with all major operating and hardware platforms.
-The AIC-7890 controller provides advanced PCI-to-SCSI Ultra2 SCSI host adapter features in a 272-pin Ball Grid Array (BGA) package, as well as containing an integrated dual mode (LVD/SE) transceiver.
-The AIC-7890 Ultra2 SCSI chip connects to a 32-bit PCI bus.
-It is PCI 2.1 compliant, and fully supports the power management requirements specified in Microsoft's PC 97 guidelines and it provides SCAM level 2 support.
-The AIC-7890 functions with Adaptec RAIDport III (ARO-1130CA2/1130SA/2) to deliver RAID functionality.
+The SUPER P6DBU/P6SBU has an onboard SCSI controller that is 100% compatible with all major operating and hardware platforms.
+The AIC-7890 controller provides advanced PCI-to-SCSI Ultra II SCSI host adapter features in a 272-pin Ball Grid Array (BGA) package, as well as containing an integrated dual mode (LVD/SE) transceiver.
+The AIC-7890 Ultra II SCSI chip connects to a 32-bit PCI bus.
+It is PCI 2.1 compliant, it fully supports the power management requirements specified in the Microsoft PC 97 guidelines and it provides SCAM level 2 support.
+The AIC-7890 functions with Adaptec RAIDport III (ARO-1130C) to deliver RAID functionality.